Ramoreik/HTB-CTF-CyberApocalypse-2023-writeups/web/traptrack.md

     return job
 ```

-This seems to pop the last element on the `jobsqueue` list.
+This pops the last element on the `jobsqueue` list.
 This return a `job_id`, which is in turn used to gather the data from `jobs`.
 Once the data is obtained, it is decoded and then __deserialized__.